The effect of swimming and aquatic exercise on the body

 Swimming is a great aerobic workout that tones your body and burns calories, without putting stress on your joints, tissues and bones.
 Swimming regularly can also help reduce high blood pressure and prevent stroke and heart disease.

 You don’t have to stick to the conventional strokes in your session!
-Many aquatic centers now offer deep water running, aqua Pilates, aqua Zumba and so many other options.
+Many aquatic centers now offer many forms of aquatic exercise such as, deep water running, aqua Pilates, aqua Zumba and so many other options.
 Alternatively, to make friends while you swim, join a water polo, triathlon or synchronized swimming team.
 To achieve whole-body conditioning and weight loss, give swimming a go!

 Swimming is a great way to destress

 The hustle and bustle of school, work and other commitments often gets people tense and stressed.
 Exercise releases endorphins, a chemical often referred to as the ‘happy hormone’.
 Swimming can give you this feel-good kick!
 The combination of stretching your muscles, deep breathing and lack of distraction whilst swimming can be calming and relaxing.
 So, next time you’re drowning in stress – jump in the pool.